Backtracking strategies for accelerated descent methods with smooth composite objectives: Introduction

 \section{Introduction}

 The concept of \emph{acceleration} of first-order optimisation methods dates back to the seminal work of Nesterov \cite{Nesterov1983}.
-For a proper, convex, l.s.c. function $F:\mathcal{X}\to\R\cup\left\{\infty\right\}$ defined on a Hilbert space $\mathcal{X}$ and having Lipschitz gradient with constant $L>0$, solving the abstract optimisation problem
+For a proper, convex, l.s.c. function $F:\mathcal{X}\to\R\cup\left\{\infty\right\}$ defined on a Hilbert space $\mathcal{X}$ with Lipschitz gradient with constant $L>0$, solving the abstract optimisation problem

 by means of an accelerated iterative method means improving the convergence rate $O(1/k)$ achieved after $k\geq 1$ iterations of standard gradient descent methods in order to (almost) match the universal lower bound of $O(1/k^2)$ holding for any function such as $F$.
-In the smoother case, i.e. when $F$ is a strongly convex with parameter $\mu>0$, Nesterov showed in \cite[Theorem 2.1.13]{Nesterov2004} that a lower bound for first-order optimisation methods of the order $O((\frac{\sqrt{q}-1}{\sqrt{q}+1})^{2k})$ can be shown, with $q:=L/\mu\geq 1$ being the \emph{condition number} of the function $F$.
-In this case, improved improved linear convergence rates of the order $O((\frac{\sqrt{q}-1}{\sqrt{q}})^{k})$ are proved.
-Similar results for implicit gradient descent have similarly been studied by G\"{u}ler \cite{Guler1992}.
-We also refer the reader to \cite{SalzoVilla2012}, where a general framework for accelerated methods is presented.
+In the smoother case, i.e. when $F$ is a strongly convex function with parameter $\mu>0$, Nesterov showed in \cite[Theorem 2.1.13]{Nesterov2004} that a lower bound for first-order optimisation methods of the order $O((\frac{\sqrt{q}-1}{\sqrt{q}+1})^{2k})$ can be shown, with $q:=L/\mu\geq 1$ being the \emph{condition number} of $F$.
+In this case, improved linear convergence rates of the order $O((\frac{\sqrt{q}-1}{\sqrt{q}})^{k})$ are proved.
+Similar results for implicit gradient descent have been studied by G\"{u}ler \cite{Guler1992}.
+We also refer the reader to \cite{SalzoVilla2012}, where a general framework for inexact accelerated methods is presented.

-If the objective function in \eqref{opt:problem} can be further decomposed into the sum of a convex function $f$ with Lipschitz gradient and a convex, l.s.c. and non-smooth component $g$ as
+If the objective function in \eqref{opt:problem} can be further decomposed into the sum of a convex function $f$ with Lipschitz gradient $\nabla f$ and a convex, l.s.c. and non-smooth function $g$, i.e. if the problem \eqref{opt:problem} can be rewritten as